 Those are questions I have to start asking myself since our baby is only a couple of months away from being welcome into this world.
 I am chasing down the natural rubber pacifier or bottle nipples made from latex.

 Just don’t put them in the washer, they start to wear out quicker.

-Another tip: When you buy items made from silicone, make sure they are a medicinal-grade or at least food grade.
-One way to test this is by poking and twisting the product and observe if there is a discoloration happening?
+Another tip: When you buy items made from silicone, make sure they are medicinal-grade or at least food-grade materials.
+One way to test this is by poking and twisting the product and observing if there is a discoloration happening?
 If the silicone turns white, it has been mixed with fillers, which is not safe to use.

 Pure silicone does not change color.

 Is silicone recyclable?

 Municipal curbside recycling programs rarely pick up silicone.
 Very few companies collect it and down-cycle it into lubricant for machines.
 So the short answer to this question is, No. Silicone is not recyclable.

 This is probably the biggest reason why I will not buy silicone items.
 I don’t want to be the guy that puts another product for 1000’s of years into our landfills.

 One way to recycle silicone properly is through the TerraCycle program.
-The zero waste kitchen box.
+The Stasher Bag Recycle Program.

 I hope this article could answer some of your questions in regards to silicone.
 If I didn’t answer yours or have some burning questions, please leave them in the comments below.